cjh1/parflow_data_management/README.md

 sudo apt install python-dev libpq-dev postgresql postgresql-contrib
 ```

+### Redis
+Redis is used by Django channels as a back-end for communicating between instances.
+Unfortunately, the version available through `apt` is out of date (version >= 5.0 is required).
+For linux, installation instructions can be found at https://redis.io/download#installation.

 ### Python Packages
 Several Python packages are required.
 They can easy be installed using `pip` and one of the requirements files in the `requirements` subdirectory.